The 10 Best Fender Blues Jr Replacement Speakers

 The top-end frequencies, however, are quite bright but this will work great for higher gain tones.
 The more gain and compression you have in your signal, the more top end is usually lost.
 The Wizard is also very, very loud!
 This is the loudest speaker on the planet.
 Compared with the stock speaker this blows it out of the water volume-wise.

 Consider the Eminence Wizard for someone who wants to rock.
 I’ve heard this speaker works great for thicker lead blues tones as well but if the high frequencies of the Blues Jr is a bit too bright for you already, this is probably not the choice for you.
-This will be a big difference in terms of tone over any of the American voiced speakers on this list.
+This will be a big difference in terms of tone over any of the American-voiced speakers on this list.
 The British sound is quite a bit different.
-The reason this works well is the Blues Jr is an EL84 amplifier which is very similar to a VOX AC-15 in many ways.
+The reason this works well is the Blues Jr is an EL84 amplifier that is very similar to a VOX AC-15 in many ways.

 The Wizard also shines with that off-clean tone (think ‘Little Wing’).
 Compared with the original stock Fender Eminence speaker, the Wizard is more articulate, fuller, and will fill the room a lot easier.